alcarney/topos/docs/use/reference/vertexarray.rst

 The :code:`VertexArray` objects are just wrappers over a :term:`numpy array` providing additional features that are useful when treating these arrays as a list of vertices.
-So create your own vertex array simply pass a numpy array with the right shape to one of these objects.
+To create your own vertex array simply pass a numpy array with the right shape to one of these objects.

 .. doctest:: ref-vertx-array-init

     >>> import numpy as np
     >>> from topos.core.vertices import Cartesian

     >>> vs = np.array([[1., 2., .3], [4., 5., 6.]])
     >>> Cartesian(vs)
     Cartesian Array: 2 vertices